drycc/workflow/src/quickstart/install-workflow.md

 STORAGE_META_TIKV_PERSISTENCE_STORAGE_CLASS| StorangeClass of `storage meta tikv`; default storangeclass is used by default MONITOR_GRAFANA_PERSISTENCE_SIZE           | The size of the persistence space allocated to `monitor.grafana`, which is `5Gi` by default
-MONITOR_GRAFANA_PERSISTENCE_STORAGE_CLASS  | StorangeClass of `monitor` grafana; default storangeclass is used by default INFLUXDB_REPLICAS                          | Number of influxdb replicas to deploy INFLUXDB_PERSISTENCE_SIZE                  | The size of the persistence space allocated to `influxdb`, which is `5Gi` by default
-INFLUXDB_PERSISTENCE_STORAGE_CLASS         | StorangeClass of `influxdb`; default storangeclass is used by default LOGGER_REPLICAS                            | Number of logger replicas to deploy RABBITMQ_REPLICAS                          | Number of rabbitmq replicas to deploy RABBITMQ_PERSISTENCE_SIZE                  | The size of the persistence space allocated to `rabbitmq`, which is `5Gi` by default
+MONITOR_GRAFANA_PERSISTENCE_STORAGE_CLASS  | StorangeClass of `monitor` grafana; default storangeclass is used by default LOGGER_REPLICAS                            | Number of logger replicas to deploy RABBITMQ_REPLICAS                          | Number of rabbitmq replicas to deploy RABBITMQ_PERSISTENCE_SIZE                  | The size of the persistence space allocated to `rabbitmq`, which is `5Gi` by default